 - Discuss the interdisciplinary, global nature of the Grand Challenges, and how that impacts potential solutions.

 - Demonstrate an awareness of social and cultural issues that may impact engineering and technology.

-- Create a preliminary plan of study for completing the five components (research, interdisciplinary, entrepreneurship, global, service learning) of the Grand Challenge Scholars Program during their undergraduate career.
+- Create a preliminary plan of study for completing the five components (research, interdisciplinary, entrepreneurship, global, and service learning) of the Grand Challenge Scholars Program during their undergraduate career.